Discover more from DarthCoin’s Bitcoin Guides

 And people SHOULD make the difference between public and private.
 In Lightning Network, the terms means:

 Public = announced node and channels, are visible in the public LN graph.
 These are nodes that CAN ROUTE others payments through their channels.
+A public routing node can be also a LSP (Liquidity Service Provider).
+As I explained here.

 Private = un-announced node and channels, are not visible in the public LN graph, but still accessible, through routing hints.
 These are nodes that CANNOT ROUTE others payments, but can do any of THEIR payments, in and out, through the routing nodes.